canonical/jimm/local/README.md

 # Q/A Using jimmctl

 ## Prerequisites

+// TODO(): Ipv6 network on the Juju container don't work with JIMM.
+Figure out how to disable these at the container level so that the controller.yaml file doesn't present ipv6 at all.
+For now one can remove this by hand.

+Note that you can export an environment variable `CONTROLLER_NAME` and re-run steps 3. and 4. below to create multiple Juju controllers that will be controlled by JIMM.

 1. `juju unregister jimm-dev`                                       - Unregister any other local JIMM you have.
 2. `juju login jimm.localhost -c jimm-dev`                          - Login to local JIMM.
 (If you name the controller jimm-dev, the script will pick it up!)